 In order to assist both the student, parents and the academic advisor in determining whether a student is making academic progress, WPI has adopted both of the following guidelines, effective Term A, 1989.

-- The student must complete at least 4/3 units of work in two successive terms, including Military Science, Physical Education and Consortium courses.
+- The student must complete at least 4/3 units of work in two successive terms, excluding Military Science, Physical Education and Consortium courses.

-- The student must complete at least 8/3 units of work in four successive terms, including Military Science, Physical Education and Consortium courses.
+- The student must complete at least 8/3 units of work in four successive terms, excluding Military Science, Physical Education and Consortium courses.

 Note: Term E (Summer School) will be included if the student is registered full time.

 Each student's academic record will be reviewed at the conclusion of terms B and D according to the guidelines above.
 If a student's performance falls short of either guideline 1 or 2, the student, parent and academic advisor will be notified that the student is not making satisfactory progress.
 The notification will place the student on Academic Warning.
 At this time, the student is urged, with the help of his/her advisor, to identify the nature of the academic difficulty and to formulate a course of action for overcoming the difficulty.